The entropy and reversibility of cellular automata on Cayley tree: Construction of the rule matrix in the finite case

-\end{ex} To illustrate the behavior of the finite CA on Cayley tree, we can study the image and preimage under finite CA of a configuration by means of relating matrix and its inverse matrix (see \cite{FF}).
+Hence, we obtain the rule matrix $M_{R}^{(2)}$ of order 10 as follows: { } \end{ex} \begin{ex} Let us consider the configuration with levels 3 given in the Fig. \ref{level2}.
+If we apply the rules \eqref{CA} and \eqref{CA1}, then we obtain the following rule matrix $M_R^{(3)}$: { } \end{ex} In order to illustrate the behavior of the finite CA on Cayley tree, we can study the image and preimage under finite CA of a configuration by means of relating matrix and its inverse matrix (see \cite{FF}).